[yasr_overall_rating] over 135 People Voted [4.9/5]

 - Building in-app navigation can be notably complex in structure as the UI-router is tricky to maneuver at present.

-Ionic is a brilliant choice for creating basic native functionalities within an application that could be run on multiple devices and operating systems.
+Ionic is a brilliant choice for creating basic native functionalities.
+These functionalities within an application that could be run on multiple devices and operating systems.
 The main ionic advantage surrounds the simplicity that arrives with developing an app once, rather than multiple times for separate devices.
 The nature of the framework also speeds up the development of apps as well as reducing the cost of the app and eliminates the need for maintenance.

 Applications developed in Ionic may not perform as well as those developed natively.
 So some developers can rely on natively developed apps for flawless performance and full use of native functionalities.

 Conclusion(Ionic vs Xamarin):